Ollynov/t-school-fullstack-2/intro/lecture-notes.md

 The goal of this first session is to get to know each other, provide some context on what we will be building, and to see if there are certain holes in our understanding of fullstack.
 We will structure the course about 30% lecture, and 70% hacking, because we are firm believers that the best way to learn, is by doing.
 Also- in case you are solid in certain portions of the stack, yet weak on others, you can be sure to put extra emphasis on those.
 The assumption is that you already know the fundamentals of programming, and html, so we can quickly move onwards to the interesting stuff!!

 ## What you will learn in this first section
+* How this course will be structured
 * What is fullstack?
-* Use basic commands of the Terminal
+* How to use basic commands of the Terminal
-* What a network request is
-* What a network request protocol is
+* What git is
-* The basics of what happens when you input 'google.com' and hit enter in your browser
+* How git differs from github
+* How to use git

 ### Our Project
 We are going to be building a fullstack app, with extra emphasis on the portions that can be duplicated for any web app (authentication, responsive design, etc.).
 We will move rapidly, but will be covering more or less everything that constitutes a one-page CRUD app.
-This stands for 'CREATE, READ, UPDATE, DELETE' - essentially we want our app to have database persistence, and functionality to update portions of the page as we navigate, perform actions, etc. If you can get comfortable implementing the most crucial components, you can always replace with different technologies, different APIs, different styles, etc. for the future app of your choice.
+This stands for 'CREATE, READ, UPDATE, DELETE' - essentially we want our app to have database persistence, and functionality to actively update portions of the page as we navigate, perform actions, etc. If you can get comfortable implementing the most crucial components, you can always replace with different technologies, different APIs, different styles, etc. for the future app of your choice.
 We want you to get creative both during the course, and afterwards when you go home, and have this app to play around with.

-We will be building a simple blog, but feel free to build whatever app you would like.
-We ask that you follow along in the first two days where we will cover basics that should apply to any app- server setup, responsive navbar, database integration, authentication, etc. but feel free to get creative, especially during the hacking sessions!
+We will be building a simple community blog, and as we go along, if certain parts come easy to you since they are review, please feel free to customize however you want, just don't fall behind on the current topic we are covering.
+We ask that you follow along more closely in the first two days where we will cover basics that should apply to any app- server setup, responsive navbar, database integration, authentication, etc. but feel free to get creative, especially during the hacking sessions!

 ### Some Course Themes
 Some good rules of thumbs to remember during the class are: